rocknsm/rock-dashboards/README.md

 # Standards

 There aren't many, but here are a few:
- *  We don't use dark themes.
-Yes, network defense is dark and moody affair, but the dark theme isn't the default, so for consistency's sake, lets keep it light.
+ *  We use dark themes.
  *  Try to keep the naming simple and consistent.
 Nothing like "ZOMG hackerz in the wirez!!1!"
  *  Your pull request has to load cleanly with the `import-saved-items.sh` and `import-index-templates.sh` and produce a valid configuration in Kibana or it will be closed.
 Nothing personal, but we don't have time to patch up submissions.
 Right now we do this manually.
 We're working on continuous integration testing that will provide immediate feedback after a test run on the latest Elastic platform.
  *  Have fun.